-I wish to express my sincere thanks to the Almighty God, He was the guider throughout my struggle and my dear better half Tibuhoire Mary for the service she managed to render to me for the successful completion of the study.
-I surely owe her a lot.
+I wish to express my sincere thanks to the Almighty God, He was the guider throughout my struggle and my sisters and brothers for the services they managed to render to me for the successful completion of the study.
+I surely owe them a lot.

-I would like to extend my special thanks to my former head teacher, Mr. Mukiibi Joseph who advised me to join KIU, Mr. Byenkya Mathias who assisted me when I was bankrupt.
+I would like to extend my special thanks to my uncle Mr. Simon Karatsi who gave me a lot of support.